 2a What is the text of this law?
 Bear each other's burdens.
 It is bound up in loving your neighbor.
 Love him properly and you will bear his burdens!
-We ought to be burden-bearers than burden-binders, as the Pharisees were, who loved to bind burdens on the backs of their unfortunate followers (Matthew 23:4).
+We ought to be burden-bearers than burden-binders, as the Pharisees were, who loved to bind burdens on the backs of their unfortunate followers (Matthew 23:4, For they bind heavy burdens and grievous to be borne, and lay them on men's shoulders; but they themselves will not move them with one of their fingers.).
 We have too many such modern Pharisees in the church who wallow in legalism and who seek to impose it upon others by insisting other believers conform to their own personal convictions.
 If they do not, the Pharisee denounces them as unspiritual.
 They tell you "do this, don't do that, wear this, don't wear that, drink this, don't eat that" as if your salvation depended upon it.
 Instead, they are simply trying to get you to obey their manmade rules because they enjoy the sense of power and authority that gives them over the lives and consciences of other believers.
 That is a privilege that belongs to the Holy Spirit alone, and to no man.
 The spiritual man is always looking for ways to lessen such loads, not add to them.